GeekZoneHQ/estate-config/README.md

 - invite new members to our GitHub
 - remove former members from our GitHub

-You will receive an invite from GeekZoneBot.
+You will receive an invitation from GeekZoneBot.
 Accept it to continue!

 [//]: # (## API)
 [//]: # (OPTIONAL)